Azure/azure-sdk-for-cpp/sdk/core/azure-core-amqp/README.md

 Azure::Core::Amqp (`azure-core-amqp`) provides an implementation to enable developers to create Azure SDKs which consume the AMQP protocol.
-Note that this is *NOT* a general purpose AMQP library, it is intended solely for the purposes of building C++ SDK clients which communicate with Azure services over AMQP.
+Note that this is *NOT* a general purpose AMQP library, it is intended solely for the purposes of building Azure C++ SDK clients which communicate with Azure services over AMQP.

 ## Getting started